AML Frequently Asked Questions

 • Has the client used a reputable crypto service provider?
 Is it regulated by the FCA?
 (Some wallet providers remain unregulated and/or are based outside the UK).

-A list of the regulated firms can be found here.
+A list of the regulated firms can be found on the FCA's website here.
 Regulated crypto businesses are subject to the MLR’s and are supervised for AML purposes by the FCA (see below section re. the UK regulation of crypto).

 • Red flag: has the client used a mixer/tumbler service? (see below).
 The client should be able to provide evidence that such as service has not been used by showing the end-to-end journey of the crypto through their wallet.